Munich, Prague and Berlin

 - Have dinner at a traditional Bavarian beer hall where the giant pretzels will be plentiful!

-- Visit Allianz Arena, home of Bayern Munich FC
+- Visit Allianz Arena, home of Bayern Munich Football Club

-- Hang out in the famous Englischer garden, where Munich locals hangout soaking up the sun and taking in the beauty
+- Hang out in the famous Englischer garden, where Munich locals hang out soaking up the sun and surfing in the natural wave pool!

 *Cesky Krumlov and Neuschwanstein are optional excursions